stephwuh/khaki-apps/README.md

 I worked on this seemingly simple project to practice test driven development and unit testing with Jest and RTL (React Testing Library), as well as practice using Bootstrap to easily apply styling and mobile responsiveness.

-Regarding test driven development, I made sure to ahere to the following process:
+Regarding test driven development, I made sure to adhere to the following process:
 (1) write failing unit tests of test cases based on software requirements using the arrange-act-assert pattern, (2) write production code to make the unit test pass, (3) refactor to eliminate duplicate code, etc. (4) repeat steps 1~3.